-The extension will provide two lanes of vehicular traffic southbound and two lanes of vehicular traffic northbound, with turning pockets at intersections as necessary.
-The extension will enable access to properties and improve the public street grid system in the VMC.
+The reconstructed Interchange Way and its extension to Creditstone Road will provide two lanes of vehicular traffic eastbound and two lanes of vehicular traffic westbound, with turning pockets at intersections as necessary.
+The reconstruction and extension will collect traffic from local roads, enable access to properties, and improve the public street grid system in the VMC.